30. May 2018

-On Tuesday 29 May, Takanawa and Icelandic dairy company MS signed a production and branding agreement for Ísey Skyr with Nippon Luna, a dairy company owned by Nippon Ham, which is one of Japan’s largest fresh and frozen food companies and the world’s fourth largest meat producer.
-Nippon Ham, which has an annual turnover of ISK 1300 billion, expects Ísey Skyr to strengthen the company’s standing in the Japanese dairy market.
+On Tuesday 29 May, Takanawa and Icelandic dairy company MS signed a production and branding agreement for Ísey Skyr with Nippon Luna, a dairy company owned by NH Foods, which is one of Japan’s largest fresh and frozen food companies and the world’s fifth largest meat producer.
+NH Foods, which has an annual turnover of ISK 1300 billion, expects Ísey Skyr to strengthen the company’s standing in the Japanese dairy market.

 New production facilities for Ísey skyr will be constructed in Japan and the product will enter the market in early 2019.
 Japan has a population of 127 million and 70,000 grocery stores, and the aim is to make Ísey skyr available in as many stores as possible in the next few years.
 The 2020 Olympics will be held in Tokyo and MS’s Japanese partners hope that by then, Ísey skyr will have become a part of the diet of Japanese athletes.